alejandrogallo/reveal-template/README.md

   people writing formulas in mind.
 * Automatic conversion from all formats into html.
 * Building just by hitting `make`.
+* You do not need an internet connection to use the slides, since all libraries are linked locally.

 ## Getting started